MSA14/communere/README.md

-Create a to-do RESTful APIs with following.
+RESTful APIs with following.

-Specifications:
+# Specifications:
-where each task can have more than one assignee, and each project has multiple tasks
+# where each task can have more than one assignee, and each project has multiple tasks
-    • There are two roles:
+    ##• There are two roles:
-        ◦ Developer
+        ###◦ Developer
-        ◦ Project Manager
+        ###◦ Project Manager

 Developers can:
     • Add task and assign it to themself